We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Salvador?

-At the moment, flights at midday are likely to offer the best value for money for your Salvador trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Salvador trip.
+A flight at midday will more often than not be of higher cost.

 Nowhere is the Afro-Brazilian culture more prominent than in Salvador.
 The preserved city with its Baroque houses and Renaissance buildings dotted along the narrow cobbled streets was Brazil’s first capital, earning its wealth through sugar cane.
 This led to an influx of slaves – around five million – brought in from Africa to work on the growing sugar plantations and settling there.